Joe Fleming explains how to prevent and treat muscle spasms whilst running.

 Regular sports massages can also help keep the muscles loose and reduce the risk of muscle spasms.
 If you cannot afford traditional massages, consider investing in a self-massage tool like a foam roller or massage stick.

 If a muscle spasm occurs mid-run, stop and do some gentle stretching to try and loosen the area back up.
 You can also gently massage the area to stimulate blood flow and release the contraction.

 At the same time, if the cramping persists, this is likely a sign that your muscles are fatiguing.
-In this case, it is probably best to just take a break.
+In this case, it is probably best to take a break.
 Consider walking for a while to allow your leg to continue loosening up.
-This will help you prevent more serious muscle damage and avoid injuries.
+This will help you prevent more severe muscle damage and avoid injuries.